Reception

 Phonics

 Phonics is recommended as the first strategy that children should be taught in helping them to learn to read.
 It runs alongside other teaching methods such as guided reading to help children develop all the other vital reading skills and hopefully give them a real love of reading.
-At Capel we use a programme to 'Little Wandle Letters and Sounds.
+At Capel we use a programme called 'Little Wandle Letters and Sounds.’

 To find more parent information on this programme for parents please visit: https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/